LiveComSollutions/livecom-flutter/README.md

 ### iOS
 To integrate LiveComSDK using the Xcode-built-in SPM, choose File → Swift Packages → Add Package Dependency.
 Enter the following url: https://github.com/LiveComSollutions/livecom-ios .
 In the following step, select LiveComSDKWrapper as the package product and click Finish.

+### Android
+To integrate LiveComSDK follow document: https://github.com/LiveComSollutions/livecom-android-documentation/blob/main/how_to_install.md
+Add this dependencies to build.gradle files inside android folder of your flutter project.

 ## Initialize SDK
 To initialize LiveCom SDK, you need pass SDK Key, Appearence and ShareSettings objects.